Sy-rex/FirstMVCProject/README.md

 Commit №19 Release all CRUD operations with Hibernate in Spring

 Commit №20 Training to use Spring Data JPA and testing Annotations @Repository and @Service

+Commit №21 Training to write custom methods in Spring Data JPA and testing this methods in debug